DanielSharp01/MAVApp/README.md

 This project is an ASP.net core 2.0 based API for the Hungarian railway company (MÁV).

-## MySQL table structure and static Station data
+MySQL table structure is in `tables.sql`

-is contained in the `tables.sql` and `data.sql` file in the root of the repository.
+Static Station data is in `data.sql`

+API Documentation is in `APIDocs.md`

 ## Tasks

 - [x] Data Access Layer
   - [x] Stations
   - [x] Trains
   - [x] TrainInstances